KJCracks/Clutch/README.md

 *Clutch* is a cracking utility for the iPhone, iPod Touch and iPad.
 Updated to support more FAT binaries and triple-architecture binaries

+*Warning; this version currently corrupts binaries that contain an ARMV7S portion!
+Please use 1.2.4 until a fix is released*

 Usage
 ------------
 Clutch [flags] [application name] [...]